Top 45+ Software Architect Interview Questions And Answers | Updated 2025

 • CD improves on Continuous Integration (CI) by automating deployment and facilitating the smooth release of tested code updates into production settings.
 CI/CD work together to expedite software delivery, promote teamwork, and streamline development—all essential for building scalable, robust systems with shorter release cycles.

-35. How do you handle versioning and backward compatibility in your architecture designs?
+35. How is versioning and backward compatibility handled in architecture designs?

 Ans:

-36. Describe your approach to designing fault isolation and recovery mechanisms.
+36. What approach is used for designing fault isolation and recovery mechanisms?

 Ans: